***Updated May 1, 2021

 If you’re interested in having the MTHFR gene test done, it’s an easy cheek swab or a saliva test.
 I have two options for you in the USA and am connecting with a lab in Canada too.

-- Many insurances are covering it now, so I can check with your plan and then partner with your doctor.
+- Many insurances are covering this test along with a panel of dozens of other genes.
+I can check with your plan and then partner with your doctor.
 The results will then get sent to your doctor’s office and you follow up with them.
 In this case, there are no out of pocket costs for you or your provider.
-Here is some information on the test: www.medxprime.com/dplummer.
-Email me directly at: firstname.lastname@example.org to get started.
+Email me directly at: email@example.com to get started.

 - If your insurance plan does not cover the test or if you do not have insurance, I have a cash paying option in my store: https://hgpharmacist.com/shop/ The results get sent to me, and I’ll share them with you.